Event-driven

 Events

 The Cloud Native Build pipeline is triggered by events.
-Let's take the push event as an example to explain the process from code changes to pipeline execution:
+Let's take the example of the push event to explain the process from code changes to pipeline execution:

-1. Users commit code and push it to the remote server (CNB).
+1. Users submit code and push it to the remote server.

-2. The Cloud Native Build receives the push event trigger request and analyzes information such as repository, event, and branch.
+2. The Cloud Native Build receives a push event notification and extracts information such as repository, event, branch, etc.

-3. The Cloud Native Build retrieves the configuration file (default: .cnb.yml) from the repository branch and parses the pipeline configuration corresponding to the event.
+3. The Cloud Native Build retrieves the configuration file .cnb.yml from the repository branch and parses the corresponding pipeline configuration based on the event.

 4. The Cloud Native Build executes the pipeline.